-Consider using this action as an entry into your half court trap offense or as an entry to what you use to attack a 1-3-1 zone.
+Consider using this action as an entry into what you use to attack a 1-3-1 zone.

 This Play is taken from the DVD “The Ultimate Library of Zone Offenses—Vol. 1: The LINES SET and the CORNERS Continuity Offense” and the book “The Basketball Coaches Complete Guide to Zone Offenses” published by COACHES CHOICE